-I partner with my clients to promote and achieve their goals and aspirations.
 I offer warm and authentic presence, and create a nurturing environment that encourages emotional healing and maturation.
-I also don't hold back from challenging clients' limiting mindsets and beliefs.
-My psychotherapeutic work reflects my own personal journey with healing, and waking up.
+I don't hold back from challenging clients' limiting mindsets and beliefs-that’s the medicine of the upgrade!
+My psychotherapeutic work reflects my journey with making sense of my own neurology, which dips within the territories of OCD at times, and realizing the effects of The Programming on my Self.

 The Mind/Body-Gut Relation

 Our mind and body are interconnected aspects of our life, inseparable in terms of mental, emotional, spiritual, and physical healing.
 The central nervous system is the bridge between our body and mind, and holds great healing capacities when addressing anxiety, depression, and health challenges.
 States of dysregulated behaviors are intertwined with relational experiences, and when it comes to mental health, often symptoms such as those of ADD/ADHD and Anxiety can be remediated with active exploration and treatment of stressful relational dynamics in families and couples.
-Focus is impaired when we are stressed and anxious.
+Focus and other cognitive functions are impaired when we are stressed and anxious; does tunnel vision sound familiar?

 Did you know that Serotonin, an enteric neurotransmitter responsible-amongst other functions-for the modulation of anxiety, stress, depression, and happiness is produced primarily in the gut and intestines?
 Yes, over 90% of its receptors are actually outside the brain!
 Psychiatry is increasingly acknowledging the important role having a heathy and balanced gut microbiome plays in Mental and Physical Health.
 Studies have found that the type of foods we eat, and how we eat (hello Mindfulness!), has enormous potential on how well we are going to feel.
 A healthy microbiome means more chances of feeling well.
 Stress, anxiety, and depression-regulated by serotonin-affect our digestion and absorption of nutrients, and create inflammation, a condition that is at the root of several auto-immune imbalances and illnesses.